 - Chapter: Northern NJ: We are building a group and capacity to serve.
 As a result, a number of client situations are being supported!!
 The team is making an impact.

 Volunteers and leaders of different chapters have learned about the successful model of ICC developed since August of 2007 through the following workshops and meetings as well as small group web conferences since 2012:

-1st Regional Family Services Workshop at Chicago: On Saturday, April 23rd, 2016 a full day workshop was conducted at Pallatine, IL with 12 volunteers with sincere interest in learning about Family Services program and desire to establish similar services in their cities – Chicago, Bloomington and Peoria.
+- 1st Regional Family Services Workshop at Chicago: On Saturday, April 23rd, 2016 a full day workshop was conducted at Palatine, IL with 12 volunteers with sincere interest in learning about Family Services program and desire to establish similar services in their cities – Chicago, Bloomington, and Peoria.
 Not only these group learned about ICC’s successful and proven model; they also learned about specific steps they can take to begin the process of replicating these services.
 Chicago group is now moving forward with various activities which will prepare them to serve our community through their volunteering efforts.

-2nd Regional Family Services Workshop at San Jose, CA: On Saturday, May 7th, 2016 a “Family Services” workshop was conducted at San Jose, CA with 18 volunteers representing seven (7) cities with sincere interest in learning about Family Services program and desire to establish similar services in their cities – San Francisco, CA; Sacremento, CA; San Diego, CA; Danvers, CO; Portland, OR; Seattle, WA, and Tampa, FL.
+- 2nd Regional Family Services Workshop at San Jose, CA: On Saturday, May 7th, 2016 a “Family Services” workshop was conducted at San Jose, CA with 18 volunteers representing seven (7) cities with sincere interest in learning about Family Services program and desire to establish similar services in their cities – San Francisco, CA; Sacramento, CA; San Diego, CA; Danvers, CO; Portland, OR; Seattle, WA, and Tampa, FL.
 These group learned about ICC’s successful and proven model.
 They also learned about specific steps they can take to begin the process of replicating these services to serve local community.
 This group plans to move forward with various activities which will prepare them to serve our community through their volunteering efforts.